smoore-17/paths-filter/README.md

   when `base` input parameter is the same as the branch that triggered the workflow:
     - Changes are detected from the last commit
   - Uses git commands to detect changes - repository must be already [checked out](https://github.com/actions/checkout)
+- **Tag pushes:**
+  - Workflow triggered by **[push](https://docs.github.com/en/actions/reference/events-that-trigger-workflows#push)** event to a tag
+  - When no `base` or `ref` parameters are specified:
+    - Changes are detected against the most recent previous tag (sorted by semantic versioning)
+    - Falls back to default branch comparison if no previous tag exists
+  - When `base` or `ref` parameters are specified:
+    - Uses the specified comparison base (same as other workflows)
+  - Uses git commands to detect changes - repository must be already [checked out](https://github.com/actions/checkout)
+  - Requires `fetch-depth: 0` for full tag history access
 - **Local changes**
   - Workflow triggered by any event when `base` input parameter is set to `HEAD`
   - Changes are detected against the current HEAD